google/docsy/content/en/docs/Best practices/site-guidance.md

 As mentioned in the [About](/about') page, Docsy is a pre-configured theme for the [Hugo](https://gohugo.io/) static site generator.
 If you're not already familiar with Hugo and, in particular, its version of Markdown, this page provides some useful tips and potential gotchas for adding and editing content for your site.
+Feel free to add your own!

 ### Nested lists